edmomot/edmomot.github.io/_posts/2025-09-12-under-cabinet-lights.md

 # Dimmable LED configuration options

 After a deep dive on LED lighting, it became clear that there were two major options with their own pros/cons.
-There was no way to get everything I wanted because of techincal limitations.
+There was no way to get everything I wanted because of technical limitations.

 ## RGB LEDs